 Spring – The Perfect Season for an Environmental Building Inspection

-Since I have relocated back to the Bay Area, I have to say that I miss the full Four Seasons of Oregon.
-Maybe I don’t really miss the hard deep freeze of winters, nor the asphalt-bubbling heat waves of late July, but I do miss watching the ground awaken in an explosion of rich verdant greens and a rainbow of flowers and blooms.
-As always, the greens of spring will slowly relent to the browns of hot summer.
-Next, the changing colors of tree leaves are accompanied by a crisp chill in the morning air to remind us that winter is around the corner.
+Since relocating to the Bay Area, I have to say that I miss the full four seasons of Oregon.
+I don’t really miss the hard deep freeze of winters, nor the asphalt-bubbling heat waves of late July, but I do miss watching the ground awaken in an explosion of rich verdant greens and the rainbow of flowers and blooms.
+As always, the greens of spring slowly relent to the browns of hot summer.
+Next, the changing colors of leaves are accompanied by a crisp chill morning air to remind us that winter is around the corner.
 An environmental building inspection will prepare you for home and heating repairs you need to make before next winter rolls around.

-Seasons help to mete-out the cadence of time.
-And so it goes.
+Seasons help to mete out the cadence of time.

-Every spring, as the previously dormant grass awakens with a vengeance, I regain my familiarity with the lawn mower, string trimmer and other tools with long handles on them (which all mean “work” the longer the handle the more “work”).
-I’ll start to plan projects around the house, such as decks, stairs, planter boxes, maybe a new concrete walkway and a pergola?
-Maybe a fish pond and a water fall?
+Every spring, as the previously dormant grass awakens with a vengeance, I regain my familiarity with the lawn mower, string trimmer, and other tools with long handles on them.
+I’ll start to plan projects around the house, such as decks, stairs, planter boxes, maybe a new concrete walkway and a pergola.
+Maybe a fish pond and a waterfall?
 Before you know it, the house is playing second string to the yard.
 I’m not sure that’s always a good thing.
 Our faithful homes require attention and regular maintenance too.
-They’ve worked hard all winter, it may be time for an environmental building inspection to be sure everything is in tip top shape.
+They’ve worked hard all winter and it may be time for an environmental building inspection to be sure everything is in tip-top shape.

 Home is where the hearth is.